skip to content

 }

-The server can define a endpoint to take the above mutations, handle them however it wants to land on an authoritative state which will be synced to everyone.
+The server can define an endpoint to take the above mutations, handle them however it wants to land on an authoritative state which will be synced to everyone.
 In case of failure, the mutations would be stored locally and retried later.
 There is no response required for the push call.
 There is an expectation from the server to store the last mutation id per client, so it can be sent back in the pull response.
 This is used by the client to track the mutations which have been applied on the server.

 Pull - Syncing from server